ArunavaR/gettingandcleaningdata/CodeBook.md

 ## Tidy Dataset 02 - Below is the description of all codes used in the Tidy Dataset 02.

 subject_id                  : int  - Subject Id

 activity_id                 : int   Activity id

-name                        : Factor  Activity Nme
+name                        : Factor  Activity Name

 ##  						 alculated averages by subject_id, activity_id and name
 tBodyAcc.mean...X          : num